PikaDude/Discord-Bots-FAQ/README.md

 ## Why did my bot get deleted/declined?
 Refer to #bot-list-log, it'll tell you there.
 Common reasons for a bot getting denied are:
 ### Offline for too long
 A bot can only be accepted if it is online for most of it's existance.
 I recommend hosting your bot on a dedicated server, however I'm not going to go into too much detail on that, sorry.
+But, I recommend you use Digital Ocean.
+They're pretty reliable, helpful, have a lot of tutorials and have reasonable prices too.
+Use [this link](https://m.do.co/c/883e6bb18ff1) to get $10 in credit on their site.
 ### Something about a clone?
 Means you copied the bot off of GitHub or another site.
 Making your own original bot makes this problem disappear.
 ### Autoresponse